 Arguably one of the most well-known American post-war artists, Donald Judd was an influential sculptor and critic regarded as an important figure of the Minimalist art movement.
 He is best known for his 'stacks' of square and rectangular boxes made from industrial materials.Read More

-Born in Missouri, he moved to New York where he studied painting at the Art Students League of New York before completing his graduate studies in philosophy and art history at Columbia University.
-Through his art practice and writing, he significantly influenced the course of late-20th-century sculpture and although he strongly rejected the term, he became an important figure of the Minimalist art movement.
+Born in Missouri in 1928, Judd moved to New York where he studied painting at the Art Students League of New York before completing his graduate studies in philosophy and art history at Columbia University.
+In 1959 Judd began to write articles for Art News, and would later work for Arts Magazine and Art International.

-Untitled (90-7 Bernstein) is one such work, comprised of ten boxes of red anodized aluminum and transparent Plexiglas.
+Untitled (90-7 Bernstein) (1990) is one such work, comprised of ten boxes of red anodised aluminium and transparent plexiglass.
 Made of industrial materials, Judd's 'stacks' demonstrate his foundational interest in the formal properties of colour, material, form, and space.

 Other formats, which Judd developed simultaneously such as his 'Progressions'–a horizontal equivalent–and freestanding box-like forms, follow these same minimalist and industrial design principles as his 'Stacks'.
 This foundation he continued to build on in sculpture until his passing in 1994.

 Judd described his own works as 'the simple expression of complex thought.'
 Such complex thought was also manifested in the essays that the artist would produce throughout his life.
 His, still widely referenced seminal essay 'Specific Objects', published in Arts Yearbook 8 in 1965, proposed a painting-sculpture hybrid that reflected his own development in thinking about the two media as well the similar process of conceptual expansion that was contemporaneously occurring for his peers.
 Negating the artists direct involvement